Editing Music with Melody and Text: Using ControlNet for Diffusion Transformer: Experimental Results

 The results of the ablation study indicate that although injecting prompts via cross-attention aligns better with the Transformer structure and improves the quality of the generated music, it nearly eliminates the model’s music editing ability and struggles to balance the two types of prompts, essentially functioning as a pure text-to-music model, as reflected by the lower melody accuracy.

-Regarding the masking strategy, the model would be unable to maintain both text-to-music generation and music editing abilities without it.While the model at this setup exhibits decent performance on the Music Editing task metrics , it does not necessarily imply a robust music editing capability.
-Since the model is consistently trained on a complete melody prompt, it cannot accomplish the text-to-music task without melody prompts.
-Additionally, as previously mentioned, the model without masking strategy behaves more like it's reconstructing the target audio based on the melody prompt, rather than truly possessing music editing capability.
-Therefore, even though the other two models from the ablation study exhibit top performance on many metrics, they fail to balance the control effects of the text prompt and melody prompt effectively.
+Regarding the masking strategy, without it, the model cannot effectively maintain both text-to-music generation and music editing capabilities.
+Without the masking strategy, the model is consistently trained on a complete melody prompt, which hinders its ability to perform text-to-music tasks that rely solely on a text prompt without a melody prompt.
+Although the model performs reasonably well on music editing metrics, this does not imply that it possesses strong music editing capabilities.
+As previously mentioned, during training, without the masking strategy, the model behaves more like it is reconstructing the target audio based on the melody prompt, rather than performing true music editing.

+Therefore, even though these two models in the ablation study exhibit top performance on many metrics, they fail to properly balance the control effects of the text prompt and the melody prompt.